Thursday, August 5, 2021

 Can we further narrow the time frame?
 Let's look at some interior photos of Citizens Bank.

 See the calendar in the photo above?
 It says, Saturday, July 20.
-The twentieth of July fell on a Saturday in 1957.
+The twentieth of July fell on a Saturday in 1957 and in 1963.
 That cinches the date.
-These photos were taken on Saturday, July 20, 1957.
+These photos were taken on Saturday, July 20, 1957 or 1963.
+But there's one factor that suggests 1957 as the correct date, and that is the photographers/developers.

 How do we know that these photos were all taken at the same time?
 They are all printed on the same type of photographic paper and appear to have been taken by the same (or a similar) camera.
 More to the point, they were taken and/or developed by the same two photographers/developers, Squires Studio and Awbrey's Photo Service, both of Mooresville during the 1950s.
 Their stamps appear on the backs of the photographs (see below).